Who are the highest-paid quarterbacks in the NFL right now? Have these signal-callers lived up to expectations?

 - Average salary: $40 million

-This past season saw Prescott lead the league with 15 interceptions despite missing five games to injury.
-He also threw two more picks in Dallas’ playoff loss to the 49ers.
+This past season saw Prescott league the league with 15 interceptions despite missing five games to injury.
+He also threw two more picks in Dallas’ playoff loss to the aforementioned 49ers.
 This hasn’t stopped the Cowboys’ brass from indicating that they’re willing to sign him to an extension during the offseason.
 Sounds like a solid plan.

 Related: Updated NFL power rankings